Bijman/srb2bld/README.md

 - Curl,
 - Gawk,
 - Docker (Linux and Windows only),
-- GNU Stow.
-(Linux and MacOS only)
+- GNU Stow (Linux and MacOS only).

 Windows users need to also have installed Git Bash to run this script.